bharathvaj-ganesan/fullstory-integrations/README.md

 # FullStory Integrations

-> This repo holds all the integrations possible with [Fullstory](https://www.fullstory.com/).
+> This repo holds SDKs for all the integrations possible with [Fullstory](https://www.fullstory.com/).

+These packages helps you to seamlessly integrate with FullStory platform.

+Supported integerations are mentioned below.

+Whenever you have an event captured in any of the following service you will see a link to the FullStory session replay at that exact moment in time.

+Also, when you are watching a FullStory replay and your user experiences an error, you might see a custom error event that contains the error details along with the link that will take you to that error in respective integrated service.

 _Please note that these are community packages and not official one._